Your Family Photo Style Guide + More

 So there you have it!

 1 .
-Choose your outfits no later than a week in advance, especially when ordering online!
-There is nothing more stressful than having clothes arrive an hour before your shoot and it not fitting, been there!
+Choose your outfits in advance, even from your closet!
+If you do order clothes, nothing more stressful than having clothes arrive an hour before your shoot and it not fitting, I've been there!

 - Flats or flip-flops for walking between photo spots if you are changing location